jimporter/mopack/doc/reference/packages.md

   this is required, it can be unset if the dependency defines the builder in its `export` section.

-`usage` <span class="subtitle">*optional, default: from builder*</span>
+`linkage` <span class="subtitle">*optional, default: from builder*</span>
-: The [usage](usage.md) to use when using this package.
-Some builders require this to be set, but others provide a default usage specification; the dependency can also define the usage in its `export` section.
+: The [linkage](linkage.md) to use when using this package.
+Some builders require this to be set, but others provide a default linkage specification; the dependency can also define the linkage in its `export` section.

 ### tarball